guilherme-andrade/bearer_battleship/README.md

 The first player to bomb all of the opponent's ships wins.

+## Tech stack

+- Rails
+- Docker
+- Typescript
+- ViewComponent
+- StimulusJS
+- StimulusReflex (with view_component_reflex)
+- Redis (used for caching the session data used by stimulus_reflex)
+- CSS modules for styling
+- Webpack via rails webpacker
+- Dry-initializer

+## Finding your way around the code

+The application is mostly contained in viewcomponents.
+These are located under the `app/frontend/components` directory.

+The css is all custom, and mostly located as sidecar files to the components in the `app/frontend/components` directory.
+The config css is locates in `app/frontend/assets`.

+Stimulus controllers (only 2) are also located in the `app/frontend/components` directory as sidecar controllers.

+The custom webpack config to make this possible is located in `app/config/webpack`.

 ## Running specs

+Make sure to run them from the docker directory of the repository:

 ```sh
 docker compose run --rm app bundle exec rspec
 ```

 ## Known issues